not-matthias/not-matthias.github.io/_posts/2020-07-15-kernel-driver-with-rust.md

 panic = "abort"
 ```

 Now lets fix the first error.
 Just looking at the attribute name says a lot.
-When our program [panics](https://doc.rust-lang.org/std/macro.panic.html), an unrecoverable error occurrs.
+When our program [panics](https://doc.rust-lang.org/std/macro.panic.html), an unrecoverable error occurs.
 Rust will unwind the stack, clean up the resources and show a nice error message.
 But in the kernel, there's no console and thus we have to handle these unrecoverable errors ourself.

 ```rust
 #![no_std]